 We were awarded a selective grant by the Finnpartnership Programme of the Finnish Ministry of Foreign Affairs in 2016 to support our efforts to build an impact-focused, affordable system to address the challenges of emerging markets.

 Business Finland Funding

-We have received funding from Business Finland for our efforts to create an innovative and transformative solution to package and deliver the quality early education experience from Finland in a tech-supported, scalable manner.
+We have received funding from Business Finland for our innovative and transformative solutions in packaging and delivering the quality early education experience from Finland, in a tech-supported, scalable manner.

 Membership in Finnish Early Childhood Education Association